 1. AT THE AGE OF SEVEN DARIUS WAS SUMMONED INTO THE WORLD or SOME AS YOUNG AS NINE: DISCOURSES OF CHILDHOOD & THOUGHTS ABOUT CHILDREN’S LITERATURE

-This essay is the proposed first chapter of the above book.
-In it I look at some of the discourses of childhood to be found in the culture at large.
+In this essay I look at some of the discourses of childhood to be found in the culture at large.
 I also briefly discuss the notion of children’s literature.

 2. BIG ENOUGH TO LOOK AFTER YOURSELVES: ASPECTS OF THE IDYLL IN CHILDREN’S LITERATURE

-This is the proposed second chapter of the above book (revised 14.07.16).
-In it I look at some examples of the discourse of the adult free ‘idyll’ that are to be found in children’s literature.
+In this essay it I look at some examples of the discourse of the adult free ‘idyll’ that are to be found in children’s literature.

 3. ‘IT’S A FEARFUL HANDICAP BEING A CHILD’: DISCOURSES OF THE RELATIONSHIPS BETWEEN CHILDREN AND ADULTS IN CHILDREN’S LITERATURE.

-This essay is the proposed third chapter of the above book.
-In it I look at some of the discourses of the relationships between children and adults that are to be found in children’s literature.
+In this essay t I look at some of the discourses of the relationships between children and adults that are to be found in children’s literature.

 4. ‘EVERYBODY’S GOT TO LEARN’: DISCOURSES OF TEACHING AND OF LEARNING IN CHILDREN’S LITERATURE

-This is the proposed fourth chapter of the above book.
-In it I look at some of the discourses of teaching and learning that occur in children’s books
+In this essay I look at some of the discourses of teaching and learning that occur in children’s books

 5. ‘BUT FIRST, MASTER WILLIAM, WE MUST MAKE A PROPER WELL’: THE DISCOURSE OF ENGAGEMENT WITH THE PHYSICAL WORLD IN CHILDREN’S LITERATURE

-This is the proposed fifth chapter of the above book.
-In it I look at the interactions between children and the physical world – how they understand how things work and how they act upon that understanding to make things work.
-I originally thought of it as the Robinsonade chapter so that gives you an idea of how my mind was working.
+In this essay I look at the interactions between children and the physical world – how they understand how things work and how they act upon that understanding to make things work.

 6. ‘SHE DECIDED SHE WOULD LIKE TO KISS HIM’ DISCOURSES OF SEX AND ROMANCE IN CHILDREN’S LITERATURE

-This essay is a proposed further chapter of the above book.
-In it I look at some of the discourses of romance, and inadvertent sex!, to be found in children’s literature.
+In this essay I look at some of the discourses of romance, and inadvertent sex!, to be found in children’s literature.
 (Note that the essay is not about YA (Young Adult) literature, but children’s literature itself.)
-(Revised Jan 2017)

 6b WE LOVED ONE ANOTHER WITH MUCH FERVENCY: BALLANTYNE’S THE CORAL ISLAND: A BROMANCE